ryanemmans/reading-notes/js401/class-35.md

 - Most common way to represent graphs
   - Collection of linked lists or array that lists all other connected vertices
-  - East to view connections of vertices
+  - Easy to view connections of vertices

 ```js
 {a} -> c -> d